 Changing cultures:

 As a research community we have a job to spread the word as to how important being active is in later life and how being active can form part of ordinary everyday walking and cycling.
 Too often activity in later life is viewed as something additional to the norm but with walking and cycling it can be built into everyday activity.
-Health practitioners need to be able to emphasise the value of active travel to their patients, potentially being able to prescribe exercise into the lives of older people especially in relation to everyday lives.
+Health practitioners need to be able to emphasise the value of active travel to their patients, potentially being able to prescribe exercise into the lives of older people especially in relation to everyday activity.

-People who are more active in later life, tend to be people who have always been active and have been much more multi-modal throughout their lifecourse.
+People who are more active in later life, tend to be people who have always been active and have been much more multi-modal throughout their life.
 However, current generations of older people are more wedded to their car than ever before.
 More work is needed to address behaviour change with regards to encouraging older people out of their vehicles and into more active travel.
 Support groups can help overcome some of the social and physical barriers (Jones et al., 2016) but more is needed to integrate and embed changes into everyday life.

 Changing governance:

 Overall, walking and cycling for older people must be given greater priority among decision makers.
 Multiple stakeholders often control public space and have different interests.
 A comprehensive strategy bringing together the different elements of the street, in terms of usability for older people, is needed.
-The Welsh Government's Active Travel (Wales) Act 2013, places a requirement on Local Authorities to improve facilities and routes for walkers and cyclists, to enable everyday journeys to be made by walking and cycling.
+The Welsh Government's Active Travel (Wales) Act 2013, places a requirement on Local Authorities in Wales, for example, to improve facilities and routes for walkers and cyclists, to enable everyday journeys to be made by walking and cycling.
 Age is not mentioned in the Act, but there is room for it to be a central focus (Musselwhite, 2016).
 Provision of shops and services at a local neighbourhood level within walking distance of residential areas results in more older people walking.
 An Active Travel Act can help feed into masterplanning to encourage local services and shops to be among residential areas (Mussselwhite, 2016).

 Changing environments: